Hexagram 33遯Retreat

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around the line-5 嘉遯 — the ruler’s admirable retreat — as the praiseworthy model the rest of the lines orbit.
 For Zhu Xi the line-5 firm-correctness is what gives the hexagram statement’s “slight advantage in firm correctness” its operative content: the slightness is not a discount on the advantage but a precise indication that correctness at this position is the whole basis on which the fortune is granted.
 The corollary is that retreats which compromise on the firm-correctness in exchange for short-term comfort void the line-5 fortune and drop the actor back to line 3’s bound entanglement or line 1’s perilous tail.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 33 practically: a hexagram drawn in answer to a question about a timely withdrawal — resignation, wind-down, strategic exit, the elected step-back from a position whose continued occupation is no longer productive.
-The manual is explicit that 33 is not a commentary on the actor’s strength or weakness; the cast applies whether the actor is leaving from strength or being moved out by circumstance.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 33 for a question about a timely withdrawal — resignation, wind-down, strategic exit, the elected step-back from a position whose continued occupation is no longer productive — treating it not as a commentary on the actor’s strength or weakness but as a reading that applies whether the actor is leaving from strength or being moved out by circumstance.
 The practical recommendation tracks the line position the question lands at: hold position at line 1; bind the resolve at line 2; provide for the dependents at line 3; leave fond at line 4; complete the admirable timing at line 5; accept the noble closure at line 6.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.